Tuesday, October 11, 2011

 Get between 7 & 9 hours of sleep per night.
 I know plenty of people who claim to get by on six hours of sleep a night or less.
 You might "get by" with less, but the research is overwhelming - adequate sleep is very important to good health.

 Eat 5+ servings of fruits & vegetables a day.
 Fresh fruits and vegetables are a cornerstone of a healthy diet, and you cannot eat too many.
 Try to eat a wide variety fruits and vegetables, including citrus fruits, tomatoes, carrots and the cruciferous veggies, which include cabbage, broccoli, cauliflower, brussels sprouts, bok choy, radishes, horseradish, and various greens (turnip, mustard, kale, collard, etc).
 Legumes (beans, peas) should be eaten for their fiber, protein and other nutritional value.
+Of course, use commonsense and avoid any foods to which you are allergic.

 Eat whole grains instead of refined grains.
 Many studies suggest that the high rate of consumption of refined, or white, flour, bread, pasta, cereals and rice are contributing to the current epidemics of obesity, high blood pressure, diabetes and even cancer.
 Switch to whole grains whenever possible.